Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 		7.  finally, you should close the opening curly brace with a closing one: `}`
 	-  If you forget the closing `}` you will get an error message along the lines of: `Unexpected end of input`.
 	-  If you forget the parentheses, you will get an error message along the lines of: `Unexpected identifier`.
 That's because it was not expecting to see `age` in `age >= 18` because of the missing parentheses.
+	- The function body (which is all the code between the curly braces `{ }` in a function definition), is where you'll often spend most of your time

+.trim()
+The `.trim()` method allows us to make a new copy of a string while removing leading and trailing spaces from the original string